 The Zero Based Budgeting worksheet, much like the Personal Money Budget, created by MyMoneyShrugged mentioned above, allows you to do the same thing, where you can project a budget as well as note what you spent.
 This is a great way to show you what’s remaining for the week as well as you need to budget more for the month.
 Also includes many categories as mentioned on this post

-Starting a budget isn’t all that hard as long as you have the right categories and you have the spreadsheet to get the job done.
-Hopefully, these categories
+Starting a budget, even if you’re reducing it, isn’t all that hard as long as you have the right categories and you have the spreadsheet to get the job done.
+Hopefully, these categories can help.